scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 You attempt to dispel a single magical effect targeting a creature or area.
-Make a spellcasting roll against 1 enhanced die per level of spell you are trying to dispel.
-If the effect you are trying to dispel is being concentrated on by another creature make a spellcasting roll against the creatures spellcasting roll instead.
-On success the magical effect ends.
-If targeting an effect caused by an object, such as a magic item or animated armor, they regain their magical effects after 10 minutes.
+Make a spellcasting roll against 2 terrible dice, adding successes or failures based on the difference between this spell level and the target effect's spell level.
+For example, you add 2 successes when casting _Dispel Magic_ at 4th level against an effect from a 2nd level spell, or 3 failures when casting at 2nd level against a 5th level effect.
+On success the effect immediately ends.

 Some magical effects may not come from a spell.
-In these cases the GM determines the challenge rating or if the spell fails.
+In these cases the GM determines how many successes and failures to add or if the spell fails.

-You may target an additional effect for every level cast above 2nd.

 #### Elemental Shell
 *2nd level*